About Me

 How did Everyday Elements come about?

-In short I got pretty handy at Photoshop Elements and after receiving many questions on how I did this or that, I decided to start affordable workshops to help others learn it too.
+In short I got pretty handy at Photoshop Elements and after receiving many questions on how I did this or that I decided to start Everyday Elements to help others learn it too.

 Because so many people ask…..